Home Is Where the Heart Is (David Cassidy album)

 Home Is Where the Heart Is is the second album released on RCA Records by David Cassidy.
 It was released in 1976 and was produced by Cassidy and Bruce Johnston.
 Although critically well received, the album did not chart in any country.
 The album is noted in particular for Cassidy's recording of Paul McCartney's song "Tomorrow" which McCartney rated as taking the song to its ultimate potential.

-The album includes a composing contribution from Gerry Beckley of the band America.
-Beckley also takes a few lines of lead vocals.
+The album includes vocals of Carl Wilson, The Hudson Brothers and a composing contribution from Gerry Beckley, who also sings.
 Some tracks from this album are compiled in the 1996 collection, When I'm a Rock 'n' Roll Star.